 - I’m always available for a second opinion, so please drop me an email and let’s talk about the decision before you make it.

 Fixed interest rates, which usually track the bond market, have instead been driven up artificially by government policies too complex for media to articulate.
 Know that Big Brother is protecting you from yourself with all kinds of complex changes behind the scenes, though.
 And the by-product of these regulatory moves has been a solid 0.50% increase in fixed rates.
 In other words, it’s rules brought in by politicians— not the free market — that have resulted in an increase in rates.
 Interesting times.

 We hope so.

 Will fixed rates rise in 2018?

-In closing, please beware of letting ‘fast-news’ do to your brain what ‘fast-food’ does to your body. i.e., a short increase in blood pressure and a spike in stress for no good reason.
-Call somebody that will give you an unbiased opinion, I’m not out to sell any of you a thing.
-I’m just hear to offer you a viewpoint not driven by profit (which the banker urging you lock in cannot say, any more than the journalist angling for your clicks).
+In closing, please beware of letting ‘fast news’ do to your brain what fast food does to your body, i.e., a short increase in blood pressure and a spike in stress for no good reason.
+Call somebody who will give you an unbiased opinion, I’m not out to sell you a thing.
+I’m just here to offer you a viewpoint not driven by profit (which the banker urging you lock in cannot say, any more than the journalist angling for your clicks).